rjkviegas/course/engineering_projects/csharp/README.md

 ## Demo app

 [This simple app](https://github.com/makersacademy/TodoApi) is an example of a simple C# JSON API.
 Clone it and figure out how it works.

-Then pivot and turn it into Acebook.
+[This AcebookApi](https://github.com/makersacademy/acebook-csharp-template) was developed by refactoring the TodoApi.
+Try comparing the two.

 **Do not work on this until everyone in your team is comfortable with basic programming in C#.**